AdobeDocs/journey-optimizer.es-ES/help/using/start/ajo-coworker-skills.md

 Simulation may not support every activity, channel, or integration that Test mode or a live journey supports, and behavior may change as the capability matures.

-➡️ Learn more about [Simulation limitations](https://experienceleague.adobe.com/es/docs/journey-optimizer/using/orchestrate-journeys/create-journey/simulate-journey/simulate-journey-gs#limitations) in the Journey Optimizer documentation.
+➡️ Learn more about [Simulation limitations](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/orchestrate-journeys/create-journey/simulate-journey/simulate-journey-gs#limitations) in the Journey Optimizer documentation.

 -->

+{{$include /help/_includes/do-not-localize/start/ai-augmented-ajo-coworker-skills.md}}